Developmental study of a pneumatic path-guided transportation system

 What have you achieved so far?
 Wien, 14.02.2013

-In the case of a positive result, the implementation would be quite realistic, yet to gain practical experience we would start with the length of a test track.
-As Austria is known worldwide for its technical innovations, we see good opportunities for your implementation, especially in times of energy price uncertainty.
+In the case of the present, positive result, an implementation that would initially be realistic on test track length for practical experience would be realistic.
+Since Austria is known worldwide for technical innovations, we see good chances for your idea, especially in times of energy price uncertainty.

-In this context, we would like to draw your attention to the Förderbank (AWS) as well as EU funding programs, which in your case could provide financial support for all necessary studies.
+We would like to draw your attention to the Promotional Banks (AWS) and EU funding programs, which in your case could provide financial support for any necessary, in-depth studies.

-We wish you success in the implementation of your already realistic mobility concept.
+We wish you every success in implementing your already realistic mobility concept.

-I am 65 years old, catholic, happily married and a father of three children.
+I am 65 years old, happily married and I have three children.
 Previously, I worked professionally with handicapped people, but also did various technical jobs.
-My wife and I have been interested in ecological and future technologies for many years.
+My wife and I have been interested in future-oriented ecological technologies for many years.

 E-mail: firstname.lastname@example.org Tel.: +43 1 9195724 www.tubewaysolar.at

-I am available for any kind of cooperation concerning further development.
+I am available for any kind of collaboration concerning further development.
 I look forward to your feedback.
-Thank you for your interest - please share this link.
+Thank you for your interest – please share this link.

-© 2002 Script and Innovation - Michael Thalhammer - Last update in March 2018 -Vienna - Pictures and video 3D - Petrus Gartler,Graz - Designerei; and Pexels and Pixabay.
+© 2000 Script and Innovation - Michael Thalhammer - Last update in March 2018 -Vienna - Pictures and video 3D - Petrus Gartler,Graz - Designerei; and Pexels and Pixabay.